When to Hire a Workers Compensation Lawyer After Your Injury

 When to Hire a Workers’ Compensation Lawyer After Your Injury

 If you have a workers’ comp claim or suspect that you do, it is critical that you know when to hire a workers comp lawyer.
-After all, since we won’t charge you any fees unless you win, consulting with a workers’ comp lawyer only to discover that you don’t need one is much better than needing a workers’ comp lawyer and not having one — especially if you don’t realize that you needed one until it is too late.
+Since lawyers typically won’t charge you any fees unless you win, it’s important to at least get a free consultation to decide whether your workers’ comp case is worth pursuing.

 - Slip and fall injuries

 - Repetitive strain injuries

 If your injury requires surgery or affects your ability to work for a significant length of time, you should immediately hire a workers’ compensation attorney who can help you get compensation for medical expenses and lost wages.

 Even if you’re on the fence about the whole thing, it’s worth just getting a lawyer’s perspective on your case.
 Again, case evaluations from reputable workers’ comp attorneys are usually free.

 Table of Contents